exonum/exonum-doc/src/architecture/storage.md

 ### Snapshots

-The [snapshot][snapshot] interface represents a read API to the storage.
-It may be based not on the storage itself, but, for example, on the other snapshot.
-Every table is created over a snapshot instance.
+The [snapshot][snapshot] fixes the storage state on the moment of creation and provides a read-only API to it.
+Even if the storage state is updated, the snapshot still refers to the old table content.

 ### Forks